eminresah/blog/yevmiyeler/looking-inward-13810-2051/index.md

 mind?

-Nowadays everything is political, so there is no surprise that you reduce this debate to a political one. :neutral_face:
+Nowadays everything is political, so there is no surprise that you reduce this debate to a political one.